January 17, 2026 (2mo ago)

 npm install sharp # For image optimization

-Fix: Ensure output: 'standalone' is set and rebuild
+Fix: Ensure output: 'standalone' is set and rebuild.
+Double-check that your Dockerfile copies the standalone output correctly.

 Fix: